amishrajgupta/Patient-Data-Storage-System-using-Blockchain/README.md

 We know that the data in blockchain is immutable i.e once the data is written in the blockchain it cannot be deleted and any body have access to the blockchain network can access the any data  present inside the blockchain which is a major issue with blockchain especially if we want to create a database in the blockchain which needs to be deleted once its work is over or if any user wants its data to be removed from the database or if you don't want to share your data with everyone or you want to share your data with the selected few.
 So in order to achieve a little privacy inside the blockchain we created this method where the original data is encrypted twice first locally and then in the Third party system.
 And when we send the data to the  blockchain the data is in encrypted form so it means that  if somebody tries to look inside the blockchain to steal the data for fault reasons it will be useless as the person will not be able to understand this data.
 In case if a user would one day wish its data to be deleted from the blockchain it can be apparently done by deleting all the keys associated with the data in order to decrypt the data.
 It means that the key of the encrypted data present in the Third Party System’s database associated with its respective owner will simply be deleted.
 Once the key is deleted the encrypted data is nothing more than random bits which are totally useless and cannot be utilized in any shape or form.
 This is how our method works to achieve privacy within blockchain.

-# ACKNOWLEDGEMENT

-This research was supported by Government Engineering College, Raipur and We are thankful to our guide Asst.
-Prof. Priyanka Sahu who provided expertise that greatly assisted the research.

 # REFERENCES

 - “Blockchain”  https://en.wikipedia.org/wiki/Blockchain